 The decoding code can be freely consulted on GitHub.
 The "hot loop" is pretty short, and can be pseudo-coded like this :

-// One persistent variable across all loops : int state outputSymbol (decodeTable[state].symbol); int nbBits = decodeTable[state].nbBits; int rest = getBits (bitStream, nbBits); update (bitStream, nbBits); state = decodeTable[state].newState + rest;
+There is a single value to track, called state.// One persistent variable across all loops : int state outputSymbol (decodeTable[state].symbol); int nbBits = decodeTable[state].nbBits; int rest = getBits (bitStream, nbBits); update (bitStream, nbBits); state = decodeTable[state].newState + rest;

 state value can range from 0 to a maximum total_number_of_states-1, which is conveniently a power of 2.
 For example, in FSE default implementation, total_number_of_states is 4096, representing 12 bits.